Caffeine (Coffee) During Pregnancy: Is It Safe?

 6. Can drinking coffee affect a pregnancy test?

 Drinking coffee will not interfere with or affect the pregnancy test.
-However, drinking excess coffee or other caffeine drinks increases the frequency of urination.
+However, drinking excess coffee or other caffeinated drinks during pregnancy increases the frequency of urination.
 It can affect the test results by diluting the urine and reducing the amounts of hCG hormone in it.

 7. Is it okay to drink coffee in the third trimester?